Gamification: Rewarding Users with Points

 6. Drive Productivity

-• Gamified tasks encourage employees to meet deadlines, complete projects, or exceed performance goals.
+Gamified tasks encourage employees to meet deadlines, complete projects, or exceed performance goals.
+Having a clear plan allows employees to use the point system game more effectively, maximizing productivity and helping them achieve their goals.
 Tracking progress through points or levels helps them stay motivated to finish what they start.

 7. Create a Positive Work Culture